RSS

 —maciej on December 14, 2014

-Holy War On Sites That Demand Pinboard Passwords
+Holy War on Sites That Demand Pinboard Passwords

 Over two years ago I introduced an API authentication method so people could authorize outside third-party websites to add things to their Pinboard account without sharing their Pinboard password.